kballardmi/kballard/readme v4.txt

     The code will gather the data in chunks and will save the data's PSD in a large array based on the data's channel and energy.
 It will then use the array to go through the rest of the code.

+strengths:
+    Can be run without data after the inital run with data, as long as the bin sizes are not changed.
+This can cut down on the time it takes the code to process.
+    Only psdConstants and psdMisclassification have to be changed run different things.

+weaknesses:
+    There is a dependance on having close to correct center guesses, idealy we would have a list of ideal centers for each seperate graph.
+    The gaussians are graphed seperately instead of at the same time.

+Probelm Checks:
+   1 "optimize warning...calls to function over 800":
+        centers are off, write "thisChannel" in the terminal if thisChannel is below 40:
+            change centers 0 or 1
+        if above 40:
+            change centers 2 or 3
+        new centers can be tested by copying all of line 87 in psdMisclassification into the terminal, if the error reoccurs continue trying new centers